AdiKum26/AdiKum26/README.md

 🚀 About Me

-I'm a Computer Science undergraduate at the University of Washington - Seattle, originally from South Africa.
-I’m driven by a passion for solving real-world problems through technology and innovation.
-From machine learning and full-stack development to building impactful health and education platforms, I enjoy working at the intersection of code and community.
-I believe in dreaming big, taking initiative, and never yielding in the pursuit of growth.
+I'm a Computer Science undergraduate at the University of Washington – Seattle, originally from South Africa.
+I’m driven by a passion for solving real-world problems through thoughtful software and human-centered design.
+My work spans machine learning, full-stack development, and mental health tech — often combining technical skill with social impact.

+Recently, I launched **OuraNote**, a mental health journaling app that lets users write letters to their future selves, track mood progression through AI-powered sentiment analysis, and reflect privately over time.
+I had the opportunity to present the app to 700+ students at my former high school in South Africa — a full-circle moment inspired by a Grade 8 classroom activity that first sparked the idea.

+I believe in building with purpose and learning through collaboration — whether in engineering, leadership, or community work.

 ---